 Your appeal should be made in writing using the standard University Academic Appeals form.

-The form should be submitted by email with the evidence to firstname.lastname@example.org within 30 working days of the date of results being published by your Department, or Graduate Research Office.
+The form should be submitted by email with the evidence to firstname.lastname@example.org within 30 working days of the date of results being published by your Department, or Research Services.

-If you are appealing the results of a confirmation review or PhD viva/re-examination, the date would be that on the formal notification letter that you receive from the Research and Innovation Services (RIS).
+If you are appealing the results of a confirmation review or PhD viva/re-examination, the date would be that on the formal notification letter that you receive from the Research Services.

 It is advisable to use the Word version of the appeal form, and type your appeal so that sections can be expanded and changes can be made easily.

 Section A: Enter your Personal Details.